-- 1911: IBM has its beginnings as the Computing-Tabulating-Recording Co. which is incorporated in New York State.
+- 1911: IBM has its beginnings as the Computing-Tabulating-Recording Co., incorporated in New York state.

-- "Subway Vigilante" Bernie Goetz was acquitted of attempted murder for his controversial New York subway shooting.
+- 1986: "Subway Vigilante" Bernie Goetz is acquitted of attempted murder for his controversial New York subway shooting.

 - 1996: Russian voters go to the polls in their first independent presidential election; the result is a runoff between President Boris Yeltsin (the eventual winner) and Communist challenger Gennady Zyuganov.

-- 2009: President Barack Obama meets with South Korean President Lee Myung-bak at the White House; afterward, Obama declares North Korea a "grave threat" to the world and pledged the U.S. and its allies would aggressively enforce fresh penalties against the nuclear-armed nation.
+- 2009: President Barack Obama meets with South Korean President Lee Myung-bak at the White House; afterward, Obama declares North Korea a "grave threat" to the world and pledges the U.S. and its allies would enforce new penalties against the nuclear-armed nation aggressively.

 - 2014: A divided Supreme Court sides with gun control groups and the Obama administration, ruling that the federal government can strictly enforce laws that ban a "straw" purchaser from buying a gun for someone else.

-- 2018: China announces 25 percent tariffs on $34 billion in U.S. imports, including soybeans and beef, in response to President Trump's tariff hike on a similar amount of Chinese goods.
+- 2018: China announces 25-percent tariffs on $34 billion in U.S. imports, including soybeans and beef, in response to Trump's tariff hike on a similar amount of Chinese goods.